resyncgg/dacquiri/README.md

 ## How it works

-DACquiri codifies permissions checks into the type system using a wrapper struct called `GrantElement`.
+DACquiri codifies permissions checks into the type system using a wrapper struct called `GrantChain`.
 For example, let's imagine you have two permissions called `P1` and `P2`.
-If you've checked both of these permissions on some `User` object, you might expect to now have a type `GrantElement<P2, GrantElement<P1, User>>`.
+If you've checked both of these permissions on some `User` object, you might expect to now have a type `GrantChain<P2, GrantChain<P1, User>>`.

 The magic of DACquiri is that it doesn't matter in which order you check permissions, just that you've checked them at some point.
-Regardless of the order, the outer `GrantElement` will implement both `HasGrant<P1>` as well as `HasGrant<P2>`.
+Regardless of the order, the outer `GrantChain` will implement both `HasGrant<P1>` as well as `HasGrant<P2>`.
 This is true for no matter how many grants you add to the chain.

 Grants can be checked with the `try_grant` function where you'll specify which `Grant` you are currently checking.
 The actual check is performed in the `has_grant` function you must implement when implementing `Grant` on your `PrincipalT`.